Shahid Lateef

-Air Marshal Shahid Lateef (شاہد لطیف; HI(M), SI(M), SBt, is a retired Pakistan Air Force three-star air marshal, geostrategist and military strategist, and political commentator.
+Shahid Lateef (شاہد لطیف; HI(M), SI(M), SBt, is a retired Pakistan Air Force three-star air marshal, geostrategist and military strategist, and political commentator.
 Lateef is from Pakistan city of Sahiwal.

 A veteran fighter pilot, Lateef was commissioned in April, 1974 in the Pakistan Air Force (PAF), serving in influential staff appointments during his air force career.
 He completed an academic degree with top honours, and was awarded a Sword of Honour from the PAF Academy in Risalpur.
 Lateef has performed duties as a fighter pilot in various squadrons of the PAF and was among the founders of the F-16 induction programme in the PAF.

 On March 24, 2017, Lateef accused Nawaz Sharif of a "blasphemous speech" to Karachi's Hindu community.

 Biography

-In 1970, Lateef was inducted in the PAF Academy in Risalpur, Khyber-Pakhtunkhwa, and participated in the war with India in 1971.
+Lateef hailed from Sahiwal in Punjab,having a humble background with his late father being a stenographer clerk in the government.
+Years before Lateef was to be commissioned as an officer, he was an exceptional student at PAF Public School, Lower Topa.
+One of Latif's closest associates was Group Captain (R) Shamsher Ali (later commissioned in the Air Defence branch of PAF and served as DG NAB,Lahore) who had numerous anecdotal encounters with Lateef throughout his life.Both friends were extraordinarily gifted in the domain of athletic activities.In 1970, Lateef was inducted in the PAF Academy in Risalpur, Khyber-Pakhtunkhwa, and participated in the war with India in 1971.
 Graduated with BA degree in 1974, he stood at the top of his class in his alma mater and conferred with Sword of Honour.
 He gained commission in 1974 in General Duties Pilot (GDP) branch.